ManalMoh/pdsnd_github/README.md

 My project is about how to ubload my Python project in the github

 ### Files used
-I used the excel fhiles and .py python for the python project
+I used the excel fhiles and .py extention for the Python project

 ### Credits
 I forked the project from https://github.com/udacity/pdsnd_github